tejaswigowda/strata-editor/guides/SCENE_INTELLIGENCE.md

 resolvePartAI('the flat panel on top')                // async: rule match + LLM disambiguation
 ```

-Descriptors also feed the **auto-class** vocabulary the [selector language](LANGUAGE.md#selector-grammar) matches against — facts like `.front .left .red .elongated .pair-left` become addressable classes with no labeling step.
+Descriptors also feed the **auto-class** vocabulary the [selector language](LANGUAGE.md#selector-grammar) matches against.
+Facts like `.front .left .red .elongated .pair-left` become addressable classes with no labeling step.

 ---